LowenJiang/SiemensGrid/README.md

 # SiemensGrid
-Milan: preprocessed geographic data from milan
+Milan: preprocessed geographic data from milan, in the zip the shp file can be opened in qgis